-On 18 December 2019 I untied the lines at La Restinga in El Hierro and set sail on a 3000 nautical mile journey across the Atlantic to Martinique.
+On 18 December 2019 I untied the lines at La Restinga in El Hierro and set sail on a solo 3000 nautical mile journey across the Atlantic to Martinique.
 I published a daily update on the following seas website.
-Below of those updates complete with my onboard commentary of the trip.
+Below is a list of those updates complete with my onboard commentary of the trip, and on board video.

 Stuck in El Hierro

 27.7853, -17.9010 Got the boat all ready to leave by 15:00 today, but after studying multiple forecasts I’ve decided to delay.
 I figured I don’t really need up to 5m waves in my life right now.
 Now I looks like I’ll have at least a week until the next window.
 With the rising value of the pound you’d think I’d be able to keep myself entertained with blow and hookers.
 Alas the nearest town is 10km up hill, and there’s not much there of interest.